alexcrist/autotone/README.md

 https://alexcrist.github.io/autotone/

-An automatic pitch correction web application.
-Like Autotune, but open source!
+A vocal pitch correction web application (like Autotune).

 This project uses a pre-trained Tensorflow model provided by [CREPE](https://github.com/marl/crepe) for pitch detction and [Stephan M. Bernsee's Fourier-transform based method of pitch shifting](http://blogs.zynaptiq.com/bernsee/pitch-shifting-using-the-ft/).
 WebAssembly is used to run the C-based pitch shifting library while TensorflowJS runs the pitch detction model.